usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Any memorized secret used by the authenticator for activation SHALL be at least 6 decimal digits (approximately 20 bits) in length or of equivalent complexity.
 A biometric activation factor SHALL meet the requirements of [Section 5.2.3](#biometric_use), including limits on number of successive authentication failures.

-The unencrypted key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be immediately erased from memory immediately after a password has been generated.
+The unencrypted key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be erased from memory immediately after a password has been generated.

 ##### 5.1.5.2.
 Multi-Factor OTP Verifiers